Regulations for the Award of Posthumous Degrees, Diplomas and Certificates

 A posthumous degree shall normally be a named award, as appropriate, except in those cases where professional body requirements dictate otherwise.

 If the candidate had completed all the assessment requirements for the award, the case should be considered by the appropriate Faculty/School Examination Board.

 Application for consideration for a posthumous award must be made by the candidate’s Faculty/School, with the permission of the candidate's family or next of kin, in writing to the Director of Education Services.

 The application shall be considered by the University Progression and Awards Board with reference to the recommendation of the Faculty/School.

 The University Progression and Awards Board shall approve or not approve the award.
 The decision shall be conveyed to the candidate’s family or next of kin and reported to the appropriate Faculty/School.

 4. Reporting, Monitoring, Evaluation and Review

-It shall be the responsibility of the University’s Academic Regulations and Cases Board to review the regulations for the Award of Posthumous Degrees, Diplomas and Certificates and their effectiveness and make recommendations for changes, where appropriate, to be considered by the Learning Teaching and Quality Committee.
+It shall be the responsibility of the University’s Regulations, Quality and Standards Committee to review the regulations for the Award of Posthumous Degrees, Diplomas and Certificates and their effectiveness and make recommendations for changes, where appropriate, to be considered by the University Education Committee.